“The happiness of this life depends less on what befalls you than the way in which you take it.” Elbert Hubbard

 Once we form a clear understanding of what you want (and need), then we can develop a game plan for how to reach that goal.
 Throughout this process, you will come to understand how past and current relationships, expectations, coping strategies and other dynamics may be holding you back.
 Using these insights, we then develop strategies for clearing a new path, one that enriches relationships, enhances confidence, deepens a sense of purpose and equips you to live a happier life.

 Does this mean that you will no longer experience heartaches or setbacks in life?
 Of course not!
 None of us can avoid entering, from time to time, those difficult chapters that occur in everyone’s life.
-But you will be better equipped to deal with those struggles when they do come your way.
+But with the skills and insights learned through counseling, you will be better equipped to deal with those struggles when they do come your way.
 Moreover, when therapy is successful, life’s obstacles will come much less frequently, leaving so much more of life to be enjoyed and lived deeply.

 On a final note, if your young child, or teen is suffering with depression it is especially important to find an effective solution.
 Depression can rob a youngster of important experiences (e.g., making friends, participating in school activities) that build the foundation for successfully launching into adulthood later on in their development.
 Having worked within the Department of Pediatrics at the University of California, Davis, for over twenty years I have seen first hand the remarkable difference effective therapy can make in a youngster's life.